scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Duration:** concentration, 1 hour

 Turn yourself or another creature or object invisible.
 Make a spellcasting roll against 2 terrible dice.
 On success the target becomes completely invisible while standing still.
-Moving causes a barely noticeable shimmer to the target.
-Creatures can make a perception check against your spellcasting to see a moving creature, spotting them on success.
-Attacks against an invisible creature add 2 terrible dice to their attack rolls.
+Moving causes a barely noticeable shimmer on the creature.
+Creatures can make a perception check against your spellcasting roll to see a moving creature, spotting them on success.
+Single target attacks, spells, and maneuvers against an invisible creature add 2 terrible dice to their rolls.

 Add an enhanced die to your spellcasting roll, and you may target an additional creature for every level above 4th.
-When targeting multiple creatures add a Terrible die for each creature targeted past the 1st.
+When targeting multiple creatures add a terrible die for each creature targeted past the 1st.